gambol99/embassy/README.md

 - Now you want your frontend box to be connected with with app1

-        # docker run -d -P -e BACKEND_APP1="/services/prod/app1/80[prod,app1];80/tcp" -net=container:<EMBASSY CONTAINER> app1
+        # docker run -d -P --links proxy:proxy BACKEND_APP1="/services/prod/app1/80[prod,app1];80/tcp" -net=container:<EMBASSY CONTAINER> app1

 **Embassy will**;

 > - see the container creation, read the environment variables, scan for service request/s
-> - in this example whip up a proxy bound to 127.0.0.1:80 within app1 container
+> - in this example, it create a proxier with the proxyID = container_ip + service_port
 > - pull the endpoints from etcd
-> - proxy any connections made to 127.0.0.1:80 within app1 via a load balancer (default is round robin - or least connections) over to the
+> - proxy any connections made to proxy:80 within app1 via a load balancer (default is round robin - or least connections) over to the endpoints.
-> endpoints.
+> (Note: these ports are overlaying, thus another container is allowed to map another service to the same binding proxy:80 but can be redirected to a completely different place)
 > - naturally, if the endpoints are changed, updated or removed the changes are propagated to the proxy

+Alternative are run the proxy on the docker host itself and use iptables to perform the redirection

+      # ./embassy -interface eth0 -discovery 'etcd://HOST:PORT' -v=0 -p=3232
+      # iptables -t nat -I PREROUTING -p tcp -d 172.17.42.1 -j DNAT --to-destination HOST:3232

+      OR on the docker0 interface directly

+      # ./embassy -interface docker0 -discovery 'etcd://HOST:PORT' -v=0 -p=3232
+      # iptables -t nat -I PREROUTING -p tcp -d 172.17.42.1 -j REDIRECT --to-ports 3232

 Note: mutiple services are simple added by placing additional environment variables